New Developments and Proposed Projects

 Future Market and Affordable Rental Apartments in the Town of Whitchurch-Stouffville

-The Regional Municipality of York is proposing to construct a new six-story building with approximately 100 residential units and ground floor non-residential space at 5676 Main Street in the Community of Stouffville.
+Construction is underway for a new six-storey building with approximately 100 residential units and ground floor non-residential space at 5676 Main Street in the community of Stouffville.

 More information about the Whitchurch-Stouffville development.